 Most parrot species are seasonal nesters.
 They breed in the late winter and early springtime.
 As such, the mating period lasts between February and March in the northern hemisphere.

 As the weather begins to warm up, hormones increase in the parrots’ bodies, and the daylight hours become longer.
-This triggers all the right signals in a parrot and encourages it to breed during this time.
+This triggers all the right signals in a parrot and encourages them to breed during this time.

 - Australian parrots